postersw/AndersonIsland/ReadMe.txt

 	DATA LOADS
 	Data is loaded from:
-	1. Daily Cache: dailycache.txt. manually maintained by rfb. loaded 1/day by the app.
+	1. Daily Cache: dailycache.txt. manually maintained by rfb. loaded 1/day by the app getdailycache.php.
-	2. Coming Events: comingevents.php  which copies comingevents.txt to stdout.
+	2. Coming Events: (comingevents.php  which copies comingevents.txt to stdout. is ver 1.3 only).
-		comingevents.txt is manually maintained by rfb. loaded 1/day by the app.
+		comingevents.txt is manually maintained by rfb. loaded 1/day by the app getdailycache.php as of 1.6.
 	3. getalerts.php which copies alerts.txt (filled by getferryalerts.php cron every 5 min),
 		 tanneroutage.txt (filled by gettanneralerts.php cron every 10 min),
-		 burnban.txt (filled by getburnbanalerts.php cron every 15 min) to stdout. run every 10 minutes by the app.
+		 burnban.txt (filled by getburnbanalerts.php cron every 15 min) to stdout. run every 10 minutes by the app as of 1.6.
-	4. tidedata.txt  which is filled by gettidescron.php every 6 hrs.loaded 1/day by the app.
+	4. tidedata.txt  which is filled by gettidescron.php every 6 hrs.loaded 1/day by the getdailycache.php script as of 1.6.
 	5. openweathermap.com which returns json structures for current weather and forecast. current loaded every 15 min by the app. forecast loaded every 30 min by the app.